 - Participate in SAT test-taking strategy sessions

 - Attend academic field trips, including the Liberty Science Center, Essex County Environmental Center, and Genesis Farms.
-We’ve even found a way to incorporate math into a NJ Jackals baseball game that will be shared by students, and Caldwell College faculty and staff!
+We’ve even found a way to incorporate math into a NJ Jackals baseball game that will be shared by students, and Caldwell University faculty and staff!

 Upon successful completion of the program, students will earn three college credits that will transfer to most colleges and universities.